PNWER

 Delegate Council

-The Delegate Council consists of four legislators (plus alternates) from each jurisdiction, as well as the governors / premiers (or a designated representative) from each of the states / provinces / territories.
-It is expected that in the states, each legislative caucus selects one of the four delegates and also may select alternates.
+The Delegate Council consists of four legislators (plus alternates) from each jurisdiction, as well as the governors / premiers (or a designated representative) from each of the states, provinces, and territories.
+It is expected that, in the states, each legislative caucus selects one of the four delegates and also may select alternates.
 In the provinces and territories, the government is encouraged to appoint delegates from both the government and opposition.
 The delegates from each jurisdiction are encouraged to hold meetings to discuss priority issues for the jurisdiction, as well as provide reports to their leadership on PNWER action items.
 The appointed delegates from each jurisdiction also should meet annually to select a lead delegate to serve on the PNWER executive committee.
 The lead delegate may also serve on the PNWER Foundation Board of Directors.

 The Delegate Council is responsible for coordinating the agendas from the public sectors of each jurisdiction, promoting participation in each working group, working with sponsors and promoting sponsorship, as well as ensuring that the PNWER organization continues to adhere to its original mission and regulations as outlined in PNWER’s rules and regulations.